anabaei/salesforce/SF_Dev_Test.md

 * looking at data in Salesforce, you might think that you're looking at a user interface sitting on top of a relational database.
 But what you’re actually looking at is an abstraction of the database driven by the platform’s metadata-aware architecture.
 In this abstraction, objects are our database tables.
 The fields on those objects are columns, and records are rows in the database.

+* Leads - People who you could potential do business yet, but have not qualified them.
+Unsure if they're going to buy from you.
+People you don't have a relationship with yet
+* Contact - Someone you have a business relationship with, someone you know.
+Possibly has bought from you in the past
+* Account - A business entity.
+Contacts work for Accounts
+* Opportunities - Sales events related to an Account and one or more Contacts

 ### Accounts